Mitchell scores 27, Jazz rout short-handed Nets 118-88 - WHIZ News

 Even with all their stars, the Nets have struggled defensively this season and relied on their supercharged offense to get their wins.
 But without their sharpshooters, the Nets’ league-leading .587 effective shooting percentage seemed a distant memory.

-The Nets have dropped five straight in Utah; their road victory over the Jazz was 98-96 in 2016
+The Nets have dropped five straight in Utah and their last road victory over the Jazz was 98-96 in 2016.

 TIP-INS